Significant off-market deal: Northern Ireland shopping centre is sold for almost £60m - home to brands including Primark and Next

-'Transforming the asset into one of the most successful shopping centres in the region': Abbey Centre sold in £58.8m deal as Northern Ireland retail market teats up
+'Transforming the asset into one of the most successful shopping centres in the region': Abbey Centre sold in £58.8m deal to Forestside owners

+The owners of the Forestside shopping centre in south Belfast have expanded their retail property portfolio with the acquisition of another major retail property in Northern Ireland.

-A major Northern Ireland retail asset has changed hands in a significant off-market deal, with NewRiver REIT selling the Abbey Centre in Newtownabbey for £58.8 million to The Herbert Group of Companies.
+The Abbey Centre in Newtownabbey has been sold by London-based investment trust NewRiver REIT to The Herbert Group of Companies for £58.8 million in a significant off-market deal.

+The Herbert Group, owned by Belfast couple Michael and Lesley Herbert, also acquired the Bloomfield Shopping Centre in Bangor for £22million last year.

-The 320,000 sq ft shopping centre has long been one of the region’s key retail hubs.
-The site is home to over 70 shops, a food court, and even a doctor’s surgery, boasting an impressive 99% occupancy rate at the time of sale.
+Spanning 320,000 sq ft, the Abbey Centre is one of the region’s premier retail hubs, home to over 70 retailers, a food court, and a doctor’s surgery.
+The centre boasted a 99% occupancy rate at the time of sale.

 The £58.8m sale reflects a net initial yield of approximately 9%, indicating strong investor appetite for well-performing retail assets in the UK regions.